 - The paper can get yellowish over time due to oxidation.

-Kraft is not the nicest paper but it’s quite cheap and is perfect for practicing your folding or testing out designs so you don’t waste your good paper.
+Kraft is not the nicest paper, but it’s quite cheap and is perfect for practicing your folding or testing out designs, so you don’t waste your good paper.

 You may also come across Chiyogami or Yuzen paper.
-This is a type of washi paper that has very vibrant patterns with gold colours mixed in.
+This is a type of washi paper that has very vibrant patterns with gold colors mixed in.
 This paper is used to make traditional Japanese Hina dolls.

 - Washi is very strong and durable.

-- This is very high quality paper.
+- This is a high-quality paper.

-- Washi is quite thick which makes it a bit more difficult to fold, especially for complex models.
+- Washi is quite thick, which makes it a bit more difficult to fold, especially for complex models.

 - This paper can be a little bit more on the expensive side.

-If you’re specifically looking for this type of paper double check and make sure it’s actual washi, chiyogami or yuzen paper.
-If it’s washi, chiyogami or yuzen “style” paper that’s actually just regular kami with this sort of pattern printed on.
+If you’re specifically looking for this type of paper, double-check and make sure it’s actual washi, Chiyogami, or Yuzen paper.
+If it’s washi, Chiyogami, or Yuzen “style” paper, that’s actually just regular kami with this sort of pattern printed on.
 This is an example of what we’re talking about.

-There are many beautiful packages of washi paper such as this large package of 40 sheets by Aitoh or this blue Yuzen package by Yasutomo.
+There are many beautiful packages of washi paper, such as this large package of 40 sheets by Aitoh or this blue Yuzen package by Yasutomo.

-- This is one of the most beautiful looking kinds of paper.
+- This is one of the most beautiful-looking kinds of paper.

-- It holds creases very well and you don’t have to wet fold it because it’s very easy to shape on its own.
+- It holds creases very well, and you don’t have to wet fold it because it’s very easy to shape on its own.

-- Because it’s so thin and easy to shape it’s great for beginners and complex models.
+- Because it’s so thin and easy to shape, it’s great for beginners and complex models.

 - It comes in tons of different varieties from many different manufacturers.

-- There are tons of different sizes from super small 3cm x 3cm squares to as big as 50cm x 70 cm sheets.
+- There are tons of different sizes, from super small 3cm x 3cm squares to as big as 50cm x 70 cm sheets.

 - Foil paper ages really well.

-- If you want a metallic look for what you’re folding this paper is perfect.
+- If you want a metallic look for what you’re folding, this paper is perfect.

 - The foil holds creases almost too well.
 Any little folds or mistakes you make will stay there forever.